Skip to content

 Who installs the roof?

-An independent local metal roofing professional.
-Granite State Metal Roofing is a free matching service: we connect you with a professional who serves your town, and every part of the estimate, contract, and installation happens directly between you and them.
+An independent local metal roofing installer.
+Granite State Metal Roofing is a free referral service: we connect you with a professional who serves your town, and every part of the estimate, contract, and installation happens directly between you and them.

 Yes.
 Homeowners never pay us anything.
-We are paid a referral fee by the professional we match you with, and that fee never increases the price you pay for your project.
+We are paid a referral fee by the professional we send your request to, and that fee never increases the price you pay for your project.
 The details are on our How We Make Money page.

 Do you cover my town?

-We match homeowners statewide, from Nashua and Salem up through the Lakes Region and the White Mountains.
-If you live in New Hampshire, submit the form with your town and we will work on a match for your area.
+We connect homeowners statewide, from Nashua and Salem up through the Lakes Region and the White Mountains.
+If you live in New Hampshire, submit the form with your town and we will get you a quote for your area.

 When should I plan a metal roof project in New Hampshire?